 Ty-Juana Flores is the executive assistant and project manager for the Office of Innovation and Strategy.

 In his role as partner and executive design director at the global design and innovation consultancy IDEO, Michael Hendrix has worked on everything from home goods to homeland security.
 A natural trailblazer and collaborator, he has founded several design programs and businesses.
 Most recently he cofounded the Open Music Initiative with the Berklee Institute for Creative Entrepreneurship (BerkleeICE) to simplify how music rights owners are identified and compensated.

 Throughout his career as an award-winning graphic designer, he’s also nurtured his passion for music, producing records and recording as dream pop artist R.M.Hendrix.
 He now is able to bring his love for music and design together as a co-instructor with BerkleeICE's Startup Lab and Creative Entrepreneur's Mindset courses.

-George Howard is an associate professor of music business/management at Berklee College of Music and Brown University and the founder of GHS, a strategic consulting firm which advises a wide range of clients on how to integrate technology with strategy in order to increase brand awareness and revenue through innovation, social media, digital platforms, and strategic partnerships.
-A partial list of clients includes: Intel, National Public Radio, CVS Pharmacy, and Alticor/Amway.
+George Howard is an associate professor of music business/management at Berklee College of Music and Brown University, and the founder of GHS, a strategic consulting firm that advises a wide range of clients on how to integrate technology with strategy in order to increase brand awareness and revenue through innovation, social media, digital platforms, and strategic partnerships.
+A partial list of clients includes Intel, National Public Radio, CVS Pharmacy, and Alticor/Amway.